 Yucatan Jays Photo: Bob Gress- Birding Belize

-Days 9 - 10: We have two days to explore this region.
-A short drive takes us to the Mayflower Bocawina National Park consisting of over 7,000 acres of superb habitat.
-It is home to waterfalls, lush vegetation and a wide variety of interesting birds such as the Keel-billed and Tody Motmots, Black-faced Ant-thrush, tinamous including Little and Slaty breasted, Ruddy Quail Dove, Black and White Owl, Spectacled Owl, American Pygmy kingfisher, Cinnamon Becard, White winged Becard, Yellow bellied Tyrannulet, and Tawny-crowned Greenlet.
+Days 10-11: We have two days to explore this region.
+A short drive takes us to the Mayflower Bocawina National Park, consisting of over 7,000 acres of superb forest habitat.
+It is home to waterfalls, lush vegetation and fabulous bird diversity such as Keel-billed and Tody Motmots, Black-faced Antthrush, Little and Slaty breasted Tinamous, Ruddy Quail Dove, Black-and-white and Spectacled Owls, American Pygmy Kingfisher, Cinnamon and White-winged Becards, Yellow-bellied Tyrannulet, and Tawny-crowned Greenlet, among hundreds of others.

-Day 11: We have a leisurely return to Belize International Airport where the tour ends.
+Day 12: We have a leisurely return to Belize International Airport where the tour ends.

 Updated: 17 November 2020